 - Email correspondence is kept securely and electronically and will be forwarded only where necessary.
 For example, a fundraising query will be forwarded to the fundraising team.
 Emails are stored electronically for 24 months for training, evaluation and for reviewing the levels of caller satisfaction.

-- Live chat transcripts are stored electronically for 24 months for training, evaluation for reviewing the levels of caller satisfaction.
+- Live Chat transcripts are stored electronically for 24 months for training, evaluation and for reviewing the levels of caller satisfaction.
 In most cases the helpline staff are able to see the geographical area of the service user and also any previous Live Chats.

 - Anonymised statistical information relating to calls is collected for managerial purposes and may be shared.

 Exceptions when confidentiality may be broken